thedynamiclinker/we/Documentation/advanced/religion/for/beginners/archaeology/Let's Start the Jews.md

 Ancient document recovered from one of the founders' hard drives.
-No edits have been made.
+Minor edits have been made.
 Enter at your own peril.

 ---
 ## Let's start the jews, circa 2020